thiago-mota/thiago-mota/README.md

 ## Hi there! 😉
 I am a full stack web developer who is passionate about technology and believes in the potential it has to drive innovation and improve lives!

-I am currently focused on gaining experience and honing my skills
+Currently focused on gaining experience and honing my skills
 - 🧪 I love writing tests.
 I'm currently diving deeper on **e2e tests with Cypress**;
 - 👔 Actively seeking new job opportunities in QA/web dev;